 The SD card is likely to fail if you're still getting SD card problems after attempting multiple fixes.
 In that case, you should cease using it immediately and replace it with a new one.
-But first, you should try to recover your data with a data recovery program like Tenorshare 4DDiG.
+But first, you should try to recover your data with a data recovery program like Tenorshare 4DDiG Data Recovery.

 - 4DDiG is compatible with over 1000 file types and file systems, including NTFS, FAT, APFS, HFS+, HFS X, and others.

-- 4DDiG can extract data from flash drives, hard drives, memory cards, digital cameras, and camcorders, among other storage devices.
+- 4DDiG can recover data from USB flash drives, hard drives, memory cards, digital cameras, and camcorders, among other storage devices.

 - Thanks to unique technology, your data will be restored, with the original format and size intact.